lwjglgamedev/lwjglbook-bookcontents/chapter-20/chapter-20.md

 }
 ```

 We first calculate the total number of meshes.
-After that, we will create the buffer that wil hold indirect drawing instructions and populate it.
+After that, we will create the buffer that will hold indirect drawing instructions and populate it.
 As you can see we first allocate a `ByteBuffer`.
 This buffer will hold as many instruction sets as meshes.
-Each set of draw instructions si composed by five attributes, each of them with a length of 4 bytes (total length of each set of parameters is what defines the `COMMAND_SIZE` constant).
+Each set of draw instructions is composed of five attributes, each of them with a length of 4 bytes (total length of each set of parameters is what defines the `COMMAND_SIZE` constant).
 Once we have the buffer we start iterating over the meshes associated to the model.
-You may have a look at the beginning of this chapter to check the struct that draw indirect requires.
+Check the beginning of this chapter to find the struct that draw indirect requires.
 In addition to that, we also populate the `drawElements` uniform using the `Map` we calculated previously, to properly get the model matrix index for each entity.
 Finally, we just create a GPU buffer and dump the data into it.

 We will need to update the `cleanup` method to free the indirect drawing buffer: